 Defibrillator & CPR FREE Training at the Centre

 Thanks to the British Heart Foundation we now have a defibrillator onsite in our foyer.
-Over the next 12 months we will be running training sessions at the Community Centre to ensure that people within our community know how to use the machine should they need it.
+We will be running training sessions at the Community Centre to ensure that people within our community know how to use the machine should they need it.

 A high energy electric shock, given to the heart in some types of cardiac arrest, may restore a more stable rhythm.
 This is called defibrillation, and it's an essential lifesaving step in the chain of survival.